Katherine Plunket: Longevity record

 Plunket was retrospectively recognised as having been the world's oldest living person after the death of Delina Filkins on 4 December 1928, when she was aged 108 years and 12 days.
-At the time of Plunket's death, she was credited with being the longest-lived Irish person in history, and not only lived longer than anyone who died in Ireland, but also the United Kingdom (as Ireland, at the time, was still a dominion of the UK) and at the age of 109 received a telegram from King George V. Her age was not surpassed by a citizen of the United Kingdom until 1970, when Ada Giddings Roe lived to be 12 days older.
+At the time of Plunket's death, she was credited with being the longest-lived Irish person in history, and not only lived longer than anyone who died in the Irish Free State, but also the United Kingdom.
+Aged 109, she received a telegram from King George V. Her age was not surpassed by a citizen of the United Kingdom until 1970, when Ada Giddings Roe lived to be 12 days older.
 She was the last living person who had met the author Sir Walter Scott (1771–1832), when he stayed at her grandfather's house in Bray while she was visiting.

 Plunket was included in the first-ever Guinness World Records (published in 1955), and is the only supercentenarian listed then to stand the burden of scrutiny in the years since.

 Plunket attributed her longevity to the unrustled carefree aspect of her life.
 She died on 14 October 1932, a month shy of her 112th birthday; her death was recorded three days later in Ravensdale, County Louth and attributed to syncope.
 Her obituary was published in numerous Irish media publications, and in England in The Times.
 A telegram of condolence was sent to her relatives by King George V.